Academics

 “As its campfires glow against the dark, every culture tells stories to itself about how the gods lit up the morning sky and set the wheel of being into motion.
 The great scientific culture of the West--our culture--is no exception.
 The calculus is the story this world first told itself as it became the modern world.” --David Berlinski

 How can the study of change lead to advancements in our understanding of the natural and physical world?
 You will answer this by delving deep into differential calculus as well as studying net change, area, and volume with integral calculus.
 The notion of a limit in a most fundamental sense forms the foundation of calculus.
-You will experience this mathematical mystery as it unveils the secrets of the infinitesimally small with respect to rate of change at a precise moment in time.
+You will experience this mathematical mystery as it unveils the secrets of the infinitesimally small rate of change at a precise moment in time.
 Throughout this course, you will witness the historical movement from the static world of geometry to the dynamic world of calculus, which hallmarked The Age of Enlightenment.

 List of 5 members.